1-Month-Old-Baby Development: Settling In

 Senses: Expanding Horizons

-Your 1-month-old baby’s eyes may occasionally roll away from each other.
+Your 1-month-old newborn’s eyes may occasionally roll away from each other.
 This is normal in newborns, and usually stops happening by three months.
 Tell your health visitor or GP if it lasts longer than that.

 Movement: Working Those Muscles